-- Around Cover – When fishing around structure try and get your chatterbait to deflect off the cover.
+- Around Cover – When fishing around hard structures try to deflect your bait off the cover to create irregularities.
 When the bait deflects off, the blade will temporally stop and then quickly start back up.
-The sudden deflection and vibration change closely resembles a bait fish seeing the bass and darting away.
-This action draws a instinctual reaction to strike before the bait gets away.
+The sudden deflection and vibration change mimics a baitfish seeing the bass and darting away.
+This action draws an instinctual reaction to strike before the bait gets away.

 Detecting Bites & Setting the Hook on a Chatterbait

 A chatterbait bite can be tricky to detect.
-Sometimes bass will smash the bait and its easy to detect.
+Sometimes bass will smash the bait and it’s easy to detect.
 Other times are much more subtle.
-On your retrieve you will feel the bait vibrating and then all the sudden it just stops vibrating.
+On your retrieve, you will feel the bait vibrating and then all of a sudden it just stops vibrating.
 The lack of vibration comes from a bass following the bait and closing their mouths on the line.
 So pay attention and if you feel a change in vibration set the hook!
 Hooksets are free and you don’t lose anything for trying.